38 Different Species of Wild Cats

 The Andean Cat (Leopardus jacobita) is a small wild cat species native to the high Andes mountains in South America.

-It has a distinctive appearance, with a stocky build, short legs, and long, thick, grayish-brown fur.
+It has a distinctive appearance: a stocky build, short legs, and long, thick, grayish-brown fur.

 This fur helps it survive in its habitat’s harsh, cold climate.

-The Andean Cat is a rare and elusive species, with very little known about its behavior or population numbers.
+The Andean Cat is a rare and elusive species.
+Little is known about its behavior or population numbers.

 It is believed to be primarily nocturnal and to feed on various prey, including rodents, birds, and reptiles.

-Its main threats are habitat loss and fragmentation and hunting for its fur.
+Its main threats are habitat loss and fragmentation, as well as hunting for its fur.

 Conservation efforts are underway to protect the Andean Cat, including establishing protected areas and raising awareness about the species and its importance to the ecosystem.